OreCruncher/DynamicSurroundingsDocs/docs/source/commands/commands.rst

 Dumps out cached information to the ``minecraftinstance/config/dsurround/dumps`` folder.
 Useful when creating a resource pack and the final cached result needs to be analyzed.

+.. list-table:: Dump Subcommands
+    :widths: auto
+    :align: center
+    :header-rows: 1

+    *   - Subcommand
+        - Comment
+    *   - biomes
-* :underlined:`biomes` - Lists all biomes and associated configuration information.
+        - Lists all biomes and associated configuration information.
+    *   - sounds
-* :underlined:`sounds` - A list of all sound events known by Dynamic Surroundings, both registered in the sound event registry as well as defined with mods and resource packs.
+        - A list of all sound events known by Dynamic Surroundings, both registered in the sound event registry as well as defined with mods and resource packs.
+    *   - dimensions
-* :underlined:`dimensions` - All cached dimension information defined for Dynamic Surroundings.
+        - All cached dimension information defined for Dynamic Surroundings.
+    *   - blocks
-* :underlined:`blocks` - List of all blocks, tags, and blockstates. ``nostates`` can be specified to not emit blockstate information.
+        - List of all blocks, tags, and blockstates. ``nostates`` can be specified to not emit blockstate information.
+    *   - blocksbytag
-* :underlined:`blocksbytag` - List all blocks, organized by tag.
+        - List all blocks, organized by tag.
+    *   - blockconfigrules
-* :underlined:`blockconfigrules` - Lists cached block config rules.
+        - Lists cached block config rules.
+    *   - blockstates
-* :underlined:`blockstates` - Dumps all possible block states.
+        - Dumps all possible block states.
+    *   - items
-* :underlined:`items` - A dump of the item registry and the tags associated with each item.
+        - A dump of the item registry and the tags associated with each item.
+    *   - tags
-* :underlined:`tags` - Lists all Dynamic Surroundings tags along with their members.
+        - Lists all Dynamic Surroundings tags along with their members.
+    *   - diregistrations
-* :underlined:`diregistrations` - Dumps all component registrations in the dependency container; only makes sense to me. :)
+        - Dumps all component registrations in the dependency container; only makes sense to me. :)